A topic from the subject of Safety Protocols in Chemistry.

 Main Concepts

-Worker protection involves providing workers with appropriate training, personal protective equipment, and engineering controls to minimize their exposure to hazardous materials.
+Worker protection involves providing workers with appropriate training, personal protective equipment (PPE), and engineering controls to minimize their exposure to hazardous materials.
 This includes education on the hazards of these materials, proper handling and storage procedures, and emergency response protocols.
+Regular monitoring of worker exposure is also important.

 Experiment: Hazardous Material Safety